Predictive analytics in retail:

 Enabling smart upselling & cross-selling

-Predictive analytics can help to identify customer needs and suggest related or complementary products.
-For example, by analyzing past customer purchases, a retailer can recommend relevant items to customers when they are shopping on their website and target them with personalized discounts or promotions.
+Predictive analytics platforms assist with identifying customer needs and suggesting related or complementary products.
+For example, by analyzing customer purchase history, a retailer can recommend relevant items to customers when they are shopping on their website and target them with personalized discounts or promotions.
 With AI-powered predictive models, retailers can detect hidden patterns in their customer data and forecast trends or predict customer preferences.

 sales increase for fashion companies that use data-powered product offering